 An integral part of the doctoral program is the acquisition of practical skills gained in field placements.
-Ongoing involvement in community service and clinical activities at professional training sites, including Adler Community Health Services, gives students the closely supervised opportunity to apply and further develop the knowledge, skills, values, and competencies they gain in coursework.
-Practicum training requirements begin with a nonclinical first-year Social Justice Practicum (SJP) that focuses on developing skills related to community-based interventions, advocacy, social justice, and systemic interventions that benefit human welfare and well-being.
+Ongoing involvement in community service and clinical activities at professional training sites, including possible training opportunities within Adler Community Health Services, prodesstudents closely supervised clinical training experiences to apply and further develop the knowledge, skills, values, and competencies they gain in coursework.
+Practicum training requirements begin with a non-clinical first-year Social Justice Practicum (SJP) that focuses on developing skills related to community-based interventions, advocacy, social justice, and systemic interventions that benefit human welfare and well-being.

-Students then complete clinical training that focuses first, on developing skills and providing experience in psychological assessment, and second, on developing skills-related to intervention/treatment.
-Students conclude their practicum training by taking an advanced practicum in their fourth year, which provides them with a deeper level of training within an area of interest, and integrates previously learned skills and knowledge with more complex populations.
-Because the focus is on integrating doctoral-level education with licensed doctoral-level supervised clinical training, no transfer credit is granted for practica credits earned elsewhere or in a previously completed Adler master's program.
+Students complete clinical training for a full year in an assessment practicum site, typically in their second year in the program.
+This practicum focuses on developing skills and providing experience in psychological assessment, diagnostic interviewing and comprehensive evaluation and report writing.
+Students then complete a full year clinical intervention practicum focusing on developing skills-related to intervention/treatment.
+Students conclude their practicum training by taking an advanced practicum in their fourth year, which provides them with a deeper level of training within an advanced area of interest, and integrates previously learned skills and knowledge with more complex populations.
+Because the focus is on integrating doctoral-level education with licensed doctoral-level supervised clinical training, no transfer credit is granted for practica credits earned elsewhere, or in a previously completed Adler master's program.